Skip to content

 Left alone, the system slowly breaks itself.
 In a long bull run your stocks swell to 40% while your gold shrinks to 15% — and now you’re fragile again, over-exposed to the very season that’s about to end.

 The fix is mechanical, not clever: rebalance once a year, or whenever any slice drifts more than 5% past its target — sell what grew, buy what shrank, back to 25/25/25/25.
-That’s it.
+One correction worth making to the folklore here: Browne’s own rule in Fail-Safe Investing was looser than the 5% band — he rebalanced only when a slice fell below 15% or rose above 35% of the total, deliberately to keep trading costs and taxable events down.
+The tighter band is a common modern variation, not the original.
+Either way, that’s it.
 It forces “sell high, buy low” with zero emotion and zero prediction.

 A concrete pass: at the end of 2019, say stocks had grown to 35% and gold had fallen to 18%.
 You trim stocks and top up gold to restore balance.
 Then March 2020 arrives — stocks crater, but you were already underweight them and overweight the things that held.
 The discipline, done in a quiet moment months earlier, did the work the panic would have ruined.